 For dogs, we recommend BRAVECTO, a safe and effective tasty chew that protects against fleas and paralysis ticks for 3 months.
 For cats, we recommend ACTIVYL, a monthly spot-on product for flea control, or FRONTLINE spray if your cat is also at risk of paralysis ticks.

 Allergies in dogs and cats can be broadly divided into three types: atopy (airborne allergies), contact allergies and food allergies.

 Contact allergies, as the name suggests, happen when the animal comes into direct contact with the allergic substance which is often a grass or plant.
 Typically, the feet, muzzle and under the belly are affected.
-Medicated washes and creams can often help with contact allergy, as well as Apoquel as mentioned above to stop the itchiness, which can be severe.
+Medicated washes and creams can often help with contact allergy, to stop the itchiness, which can be severe.

 Food allergies can occur in dogs and cats of any age.
 Despite the recent popularity of ‘grain-free’ diets for pets, true food allergies are more commonly caused by proteins or dairy, with beef, chicken, lamb and fish being the most common offenders in dogs.
 Dogs and cats are often allergic to more than one thing.
 We will often recommend a diet trial with a hypoallergenic food for 8-12 weeks after which the pet is ‘challenged’ with one particular food at a time to discover what sets off the allergic reaction.